tdworowy/kindle_highlights/md/UNIX_and_Linux_System_Administration_Handbook_(Evi_Nemeth).md

       Microsoft has largely succeeded in convincing the world that every computer needs its own built-in firewall.
 However, that’s not really true.
 In fact, machine-specific firewalls can lead to no end of inconsistent behavior and mysterious network problems if they are not managed in synchrony with site-wide standards.

+      The current IETF standards-track protocol that fills this role is the Lightweight Directory Access Protocol (LDAP).
+Ironically, LDAP is anything but lightweight.
+It was originally a gateway protocol that allowed TCP/IP clients to talk to an older directory service called X.500, which is now obsolete.